Janolan/x250-hackintosh/README.md

 ### Downloading the Recovery HD image...

-After downloading `gibMacOS` \(that will be refereed as gOS later on\), you'll have to open the the folder where it is \(or `cd` to it if you clone it with git\).
+Open the unzipped `gibmacOS` folder.
 If you're using macOS or Linux, you should know how to `cd` to it through your preferred Terminal emulator.
 If you're a **Windows** user, follow these instructions to get to the command line inside the folder.

 * Open Command Prompt/PowerShell and `cd` to where it is.
 * OR open the folder where it is, press `Files` &gt; `Open Windows PowerShell`